Evancel/Safety-Net/README.md

 7j8k9l0 feat: new function get_numbers
 abc123 feat: Initial

- ### Solution:
+### Solution Stage 4/7:Cherry-pick:
 $ git checkout 0.2.x-dev
 $ git checkout main
 $ git log --name-only to see the hashcode of the last commit
 $ git cherry-pick HASH=?1f2d3e4
 $ git commit -m "new function addition"
 $ git checkout main
 $ git log
 $ git reset --hard abc123

 ## Work on project.
 Stage 5/7:Restore
 ### Description
 Now that your main codebase is stable, let's focus on another essential task in collaborative software development: restoring files to a previous state.
 This is a common scenario when unwanted or incorrect changes have been introduced into a codebase.
 You may often need to revert specific files or entire sections of a project back to a known, stable version.
 This ability to "undo" changes is crucial in maintaining code quality and stability, especially when working with multiple collaborators on a shared repository.

 Your colleagues have accidentally introduced unrequested features into the feature/case branch.
 Your task is to help them by restoring the case_operations.py file to a previous commit and committing the changes with a clear and descriptive message.